Thank You For Choosing To Adopt!

 How Does the Adoption Process Work?

-4.)
-In some cases, LCHS may request to accomplish the interview during a home visit to your house.
+3.)
+In some cases, LCHS may request to make a home visit to your house.
 There are many reasons why this may happen and should not be cause for concern on the part of the adopter.
 LCHS will make every effort to accommodate these requests.
-LCHS requires that if you have another dog at you home, then you will need to bring it to the shelter to see if the animals will get along with each other on the day of the adoption.
+LCHS recommends that if you have another dog at your home, that you bring it to the shelter to see if the animals will get along with each other on the day of the adoption.
+Nothing is more disappointing than to learn that your dogs don't like each other!

 The approval process can take place in a day, or may take longer, depending on availability of your references.
 If you have not received a response on your application within 48 hours, contact the shelter at (740) 323-2100 or email firstname.lastname@example.org to report the problem.